alphagov/government-service-design-manual/guides-and-toolkits/cookies/usingcookies.md

 ##Why we do this
 This cookies policy was devised following extensive research during the beta of GOV.UK.
 It followed the [The Privacy and Electronic Communications (EC Directive) (Amendment) Regulations 2011](http://www.legislation.gov.uk/uksi/2011/1208/contents/made) (PECR).
 You can read more about how we decided this in [this blog post by GDS Developer Dafydd Vaughan](http://digital.cabinetoffice.gov.uk/2012/01/12/cookies-on-the-beta/).

+##Cookies on existing transactions

+The GOV.UK cookies policy does not cover 3rd party transactions.
+Unfortunately, most existing transactions were built before the updated EU Privacy Directive came into force, so weren't built with it in mind (hence not having cookie policies).

+New and redesigned services will be expected to notify users that cookies are being set beforehand, using a 'sets a cookie' line of text near the action that triggers the cookie (this text should be linked to the appropriate part of the cookie information page).
+You can see an example of how that works on GOV.UK here: https://www.gov.uk/dvla-offices

+Where a user can't be notified before the cookie is set (i.e. if it's set when the user firsts visits the transaction using implied consent), the transaction should use a banner similar to that on GOV.UK to tell people that this is the case and link them to the further information.

 ##Further reading
 Link within the Manual, or to other posts, that will help people to work on the tool.